-It is well worth engaging in a provincial tour of Bicol's Albay Province, visiting the Cagsawa Ruins, Daraga Church, Embarcadero, Lignon Hill, Mt Mayon Rest House and Planetarium, and Tiwi Pottery, as well as the Abaca Handicraft and Pili Shops.
+When taking a holiday in Bicol, Philippines, it is well worth engaging in a provincial tour of Albay Province, visiting the Cagsawa Ruins, Daraga Church, Embarcadero, Lignon Hill, Mt Mayon Rest House and Planetarium, and Tiwi Pottery, as well as the Abaca Handicraft and Pili Shops.

 See also the remains of the Padang barangay of Legaspi City, which, during a violent typhoon, was buried in a landslide of ash and giant boulders, washed down from the volcano, as recently as 2006.